ljx213101212/java-tech-stacks/concurrency_and_multithreading/LEARNING_MEMO.md

 ### HashMap vs synchronizedMap vs ConcurrentHashMap

-HashMap:  NOT thread-safe,  Fail-Fast
+- HashMap:  NOT thread-safe,  Fail-Fast
-SynchronizedMap:  thread-safe,  Fail-Fast
+- SynchronizedMap:  thread-safe,  Fail-Fast
-ConcurrentHashMap:  thread-safe,  Fail-Safe
+- ConcurrentHashMap:  thread-safe,  Fail-Safe

-#### when to Use SynchronizedMap
+#### When to Use SynchronizedMap
 - Simple Synchronization Needs: If your synchronization needs are simple and the performance impact is negligible, synchronizedMap might be sufficient.
 - Legacy Systems: When working within legacy codebases that already use synchronizedMap, and the cost of refactoring is high.
 - Controlled Access Patterns: In situations where you can guarantee that modifications won't occur during iteration, or you can effectively manage synchronization externally.

 ### Starvation
 By adding Thread.sleep(50) in indefinite loop will reduce starvation risk

+### adding "synchronized" modifier
+- To make the function scope thread-safe